-Liberal wins traditional pancake race against England
+Kansas woman wins traditional pancake race against England

-LIBERAL, Kan.
-(AP) — A woman from Liberal, Kansas, is this year’s champion of the traditional Pancake Day Race against women in Olney, England.
+LIBERAL, Kan. — A woman from Liberal, Kansas, is this year’s champion of the traditional Pancake Day Race against women in Olney, England.

 Whitney Hay won the U.S. leg of the race in Liberal on Tuesday with a time of 1:07, KSNW-TV reported.
 That beat Katie Godof of Olney, England, who ran her race in 1:10.